*First let me say that this is not a great short story, but I decided to share it anyway. I apologize for typos.

-After a moment he looked back down at my foot and said, “This is going to hurt a little but I’m going to get some of the dirt and rocks off the bottom of your foot, we’ll have to wait to disinfect it till we get into my house.” he took bottle of water out from inside his truck and grabbing a small make shift emergency first aid kit from his glove box.
+After a moment he looked back down at my foot and said, “This is going to hurt a little but I’m going to get some of the dirt and rocks off the bottom of your foot, we’ll have to wait to disinfect it till we get into my house.” he took a bottle of water out from inside his truck and grabbed a small make shift emergency first aid kit from his glove box.

-I nodded quietly readying myself for the pain.
+I nodded quietly at his words, readying myself for the pain.
 However, first he let go of my foot and reached up to give me a hug.
 I was too hot and sticky for this, but I didn’t care and wrapped my arms around his back and whispered into his shoulder.
 “Thank you, Jake, I really am sorry.
 I am relieved you came to help me.” he squeezed onto me harder for a moment and then let go.

 he picked back up my foot.
 Wiping the bottom of it off as gently as he could and then picked the few clinging rocks out that had embedded into my wound when I stupidly slammed my foot down.
 I cried out as he did that.
 But he did it as quickly and gently as possible.